InfoSecInnovations/concierge/README.md

 `pip install -r requirements.txt` install all dependencies.

-copy `.env.example` into a file named `.env` and set the paths to the PDF documents you wish to analyze and a folder on your computer that will contain the vector database.
+copy `.env.example` into a file named `.env` and set the folder on your computer that will contain the concierge data.

 `docker compose up -d` will load the docker dependencies.

 `docker compose -f docker-compose-gpu.yml up -d` will load the docker dependencies and use the GPU.

 ## Usage: ##
 If you are not in the python virtual enviornment, please enter it by the correct method:
-Linux: `source ./bin/activate` / Windows PowerShell: `.\Scripts\Activate.ps1` enter into the virtual environment.
+Linux: `source ./bin/activate`
+Windows PowerShell: `.\Scripts\Activate.ps1`

 To start the web UI, run the following command:
-`streamlit run Concierge`
+`streamlit run Concierge.py`